SPECIAL “WHAT, ME WORRY?” EDITION

 If you’re a virgin to this site, welcome, and please allow us to introduce ourselves:

 “If trouble is your business, murder is your meat or gumshoes are your glory, you picked a good time to drop in.
 This site is now twenty-two years old, which means it can now drink legally in every state of the union.
 Please browse responsibly.”

 Me?
-Well, I’ve been working on The Big Move quite a bit lately–what else can I do?
-Right now, there’s no real rhyme or reason as to what gets moved here, and when — it’s all pretty much impulse and stream-of-consciousness, as I try to figure it all out.
+Well, I’m still working on The Big Move–what else can I do?
+Right now, there’s no real rhyme or reason as to what gets moved here, and when–it’s all pretty much impulse and stream-of-consciousness, as I try to figure it all out.
 But don’t panic–we’ll get there.
 Likewise, don’t get your panties all twisted about us losing anything.
 We’re going to save it all.
 We’re simply tweaking and simplifying and updating it, moving things from one site to another.
 Yes, it’s taking a while, but it’s also sorta fun, as entries that haven’t been touched for years suddenly get tasered back to life, and decades-old typos and run-on sentences get slapped into submission (replaced, of course, by brand new typos and new run-on sentences).

 Kevin Burton Smith